 Peach Jam Variations

-- Large Batch Peach Jam Without Pectin: If you want to double or triple this recipe to make a large batch of peach jam use a copper jam pot (see photos of my Matfer Bourgeat Copper Jam Pan above) which can accommodate larger jam recipes with it's wide surface area, better heat conductivity which helps evenly cook the mixture without scorching and has the ability to cool it down more quickly.
-OR, use a shallow stainless steel sauté pan which will work if you just want to double this recipe.
+- Large Batch Peach Jam Without Pectin: If you want to double or triple this small batch peach jam recipe to make a large batch, use a copper jam pot (see photos of my Matfer Bourgeat Copper Jam Pan above).
+A copper jam pots can accommodate larger jam recipes with its wide surface area and better heat conductivity which helps evenly and more quickly cook the mixture without scorching it.
+Jam pots also cool down more quickly.
+If you don't have a jam pot, use a shallow stainless steel sauté pan which will work if you just want to double this recipe.

-- Spiced Peach Jam: Add a cinnamon stick or a few cloves while cooking for a warm, spiced flavor.
+- Spiced Peach Jam: Add a cinnamon stick or a few cloves while cooking for a warm, spiced peach jam flavor.

-- Peach Vanilla Jam: Scrape in the seeds of a vanilla bean for a flavor twist.
+- Peach Vanilla Jam: Scrape in the seeds of a vanilla bean for a flavor twist or use vanilla bean sugar to sweeten the jam.

 - Ginger Peach Jam: Add in a couple of slices of fresh ginger while the jam is cooking and remove before filling the jars.
 Alternatively, add powdered ginger to taste.